fastify/fluent-json-schema/README.md

 ## Acknowledgments

-Thank [Matteo Collina](https://twitter.com/matteocollina) for pushing me to implement this utility! 🙏
+Thanks to [Matteo Collina](https://twitter.com/matteocollina) for pushing me to implement this utility! 🙏

 ## related projects